 According to the National Juvenile Justice Center, about two-thirds of all juvenile cases referred to the district court have to do with violent crimes like aggravated assault or robbery.

 The cases of young people aged at least 16 years and charged with a class 1 or 2 felony, weapon felonies, or violent felonies, may be filed directly at the district court rather than having to begin at the juvenile court and transferring them later on.
-Juveniles involved in such cases will be tried as adults even if they are just 16 or 17 years.
+Juveniles involved in such cases will be tried as adults, even if they are just 16 or 17 years.

 Colorado’s Juvenile Justice System has jurisdiction over young offenders aged between 10 and 18.
 Under Colorado law, a person aged 18 qualifies to be an adult.
 But, as discussed above, even young people below 18 can be charged as adults.

-It is, however, crucial to note that a convicted Colorado young offender may face the following penalties:
+However, it is crucial to note that a convicted Colorado young offender may face the following penalties: